ngjunsiang/laymansguide-src/season11/issue137/issue137.md

 ## The M1 Macbook Air: all aboard

 Here’s the Macbook Air in 2020.
-There was one in early 2020 (Intel), and one in late 2020 (M1).
+There was one in early 2020 using an Intel Core CPU, and one in late 2020  using the Apple M1 CPU.

 ![Macbook Air in early 2020 (left), vs late 2020 (right)](https://raw.githubusercontent.com/ngjunsiang/laymansguide/release/season11/issue137/issue137_01.jpg)<br />
-<small>Macbook Air, early 2020 (left) vs late 2020 (right)<br />The cooling fan is noticeably missing in late 2020.<br />Source: [iFixit](https://www.ifixit.com/News/46884/m1-macbook-teardowns-something-old-something-new)</small>
+<small>Macbook Air, early-2020 (left) vs late-2020 (right)<br />The cooling fan is noticeably missing in the late-2020 model.<br />Source: [iFixit](https://www.ifixit.com/News/46884/m1-macbook-teardowns-something-old-something-new)</small>

-The M1 Macbook Air not only performs better, it does so while passively cooled!
-From [Issue 129](), this suggests the M1 Macbook Air also uses less power (8–12W) for its tasks, or it is going to need more powerful cooling capability.
+The M1 not only performs better, it does so while passively cooled!
+From [Issue 129](https://buttondown.email/laymansguide/archive/lmg-s10-issue-129-cooling/), this suggests the M1 Macbook Air also uses less power (8–12W) for its tasks.

 ![Macbook Air mainboard, front (left) vs back (right)](https://raw.githubusercontent.com/ngjunsiang/laymansguide/release/season11/issue137/issue137_02.jpg)<br />
 <small>Macbook Air mainboard, front and back<br />There are fewer big chips, but the single biggest chip there is *much* bigger, and Apple-branded<br />Source: [iFixit](https://www.ifixit.com/News/46884/m1-macbook-teardowns-something-old-something-new)</small>